Go to integrated search

 Your prior criminal history is a primary factor in bail decisions.
 Judges consider whether you have outstanding warrants, prior failures to appear, convictions for violent crimes, or a pattern of drug-related offenses.
 A clean record strengthens the argument for release on your own recognizance; a lengthy history makes detention more likely.
 The prosecution will highlight aggravating factors, while your defense should present mitigating evidence, such as employment, family ties, or community involvement.

-2. Bail and Pretrial Release Options
+2. Arraignment & Bail Hearing: Pretrial Release Options Explained

 New York law provides several pathways for release before trial.
 The judge may release you on your own recognizance, impose bail, set conditions of release, or order detention.
 Understanding these options and how they apply to your situation is essential to preparing for your hearing.